 - Withdrawal Fee

 - Technical Fee

-These fees are anywhere between $100 and $250 each, making arbitration an incredibly expensive process per transaction, and there’s no guarantee of success.
-You will still lose your revenue and merchandise if you lose in arbitration, AND you will pay the added fees.
+These fees can be anywhere between $100 and $250 each, making arbitration an incredibly expensive process per transaction.
+There’s still no guarantee of success, and once a decision is reached at the arbitration stage, it is final.